Perform Risk Analysis to Meet Oversight Compliance Expectations

 - Other relevant classifications such as parts, vendors, policies, etc.

-Creating classifications are an important part of risk analysis process.
-Classifications, when properly used, it allows safety professionals and operational department heads to compare the current issue with past similar issues:
+Creating and assigning classifications becomes an important part of risk analysis process.
+Classifications, when properly used, it allows safety professionals and operational department heads to compare the current issue with historical issues that share common elements.

 - Are your findings consistent?

-- Are there classifications that seem out of place? (indicating that this issue has some new element or that risk analysis was misguided)
+- Are there classifications that seem out of place? (indicating that this issue has some new element or the risk analysis was misguided)